greyblake/greyblake.github.com/source/_posts/2013-02-02-install-more-screensavers-on-mate-desktop.markdown

 cd /usr/share/applications/screensavers
 ```

 There are located number of `.desktop` files.
-I should edit them by replacing a line
+You should edit them by replacing the line

 ```
 OnlyShowIn=GNOME;